phaethonp/we-ai/readme.md

 </p>

-### III PROJECT MANAGEMENT ASSISTANT "The Hard Hat"
+### IV PROJECT MANAGEMENT ASSISTANT "The Hard Hat"
 `integrated Data Sources` `Notifications` `Predictive Analytics`
 * The  Assistant is a comprehensive tool that is integrated with all project data sources, ensuring that all relevant project information is readily available.
 This means that it can access and process all the data related to a project, from design documents to financial reports, providing a holistic view of the project.
 * The Assistant leverages artificial intelligence (AI) capabilities to actively assist users in managing their projects.
 It does this through a combination of notifications and predictive analytics, forming an AI-Powered Automated Project Management system.<br>